oscarolsson94/security/inlämning2.md

 ## How to prevent a Man in the middle attack

+To prevent MITM attacks, there are a couple of practical things to do as a user.
+This, combined with encryption and the use of different veification methods in your applications will provide decent protection against such attacks.

+Precautions needed to be taken by the user:
+- Avoid public Wifi connections that aren't protected by password

 *Note: This solution only limits the user to save a file in a specific folder.
 Files in that folder can still be overwritten if the user chooses the same name as an already existing one when saving a file.
 To fix this issue, we would have to check if a file with the entered name already exists in the folder before writing to the file.*